 But I who lack their skill if not their song,

-Trill out in ink a zeal, if proved, as strong.
+Plead out in ink a love, if proved, more strong.

 © Loubert S Suddaby.
 All Rights Reserved.